Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 But to get the assignment details, we would need to get to each policy object individually to fetch the policy GUID with which we can get the assignment.

-This is achieved using a for each loop, and then we can get the assignment details of each policy and keep them in a variable, as shown below.
+This is achieved using a for each loop.
+Then, we can get the assignment details of each policy and keep them in a variable, as shown below.

 foreach ($policy in $deviceCompliancePolicies)